-Medical CV generally includes all the following information in addition to many the resume header and contact information.
+A medical CV generally includes all the following information in addition to a resume header and contact information.

-- Leadership or participation in student organization, event, project, experience abroad
+- Leadership or participation in student organizations, events, projects, and experience abroad

-- Scholarships, Honors and Awards: include cum laude, magna cum laude, summa cum laude, election to AOA, or Gold Humanism, awards (including service awards), scholarships, etc.
+- Scholarships, Honors, and Awards: include cum laude: magna cum laude or summa cum laude, election to AOA, or Gold Humanism, awards (including service awards), scholarships, etc.

 - Medically relevant work experience: listed in reverse chronological order